 - Update and run your virus software, doing a full system scan.
 We recommend Avast which offers a free version.
 Clean any adware/spyware/malware from your computer.
 We recommend Malware Bytes.
 It also has a free version.

 - Test the exam software on your computer by typing and saving a practice exam.
-Do NOT save practice exams to the network.
-Save them to your “Practice” folder on your computer.
+Use the supplied “Practice Exam” for this.
+The password to access the exam is “practice.”

 Computing Services staff is available to help if you have any problems installing or using the test software (501.324.9995).